 NO, these are actual to-dos you can complete and cross off your list NOW, and then rest a little easier knowing that some of these important tasks are out of the way before baby arrives!

 I realize that with a new baby on the way, the added yearly expense of a life insurance policy might not be your top priority — but I would highly encourage you to give it some thought.

-Unless you have absolutely $0 in debt, a fully funded retirement account, a nicely padded emergency fund, a hefty amount in your savings account, and 2 full-time, somewhat secure incomes, I would personally say that you need life insurance.
-Even if you don’t have kids, I think life insurance is important — but after kids, I feel like it’s essential.
+Even if you have $0 in debt, a fully funded retirement account, a nicely padded emergency fund, a hefty amount in your savings account, and 2 full-time, somewhat secure incomes, I would personally suggest buying some sort of life insurance.

-Dave and I pay less than $400 a year for $500,000 of insurance — and based on our standard of living, that’s plenty to give us peace of mind that the other person will have the resources available to “get back on their feet” in the event of a tragedy.
+Dave and I pay less than $400 a year for $500,000 of insurance — and based on our standard of living, that’s plenty to give us peace of mind in the event of a tragedy.

-Some people suggest only getting life insurance for the working parent(s), but I would definitely say both parents (if applicable) should have some form of life insurance.
-Just think… if the working spouse dies, the living spouse now has no income or insurance… and if the at-home spouse dies, the working spouse now needs to hire someone to care for the child.
-So both parties need insurance.
+Some people suggest only buying life insurance for the working parent(s), but I suggest buying it for both parents because if the non-working spouse dies, the working spouse now needs to hire someone to care for the child, take care of the house, etc.

-And heaven-forbid, if something happens to both of you, the insurance money would go to your new baby and would pay for future expenses, schooling, etc. to help out whatever family member will now be caring for your child.
+And heaven-forbid, if something happens to both parents, this insurance money would go to your new baby and would pay for future expenses, schooling, etc. to help out whatever family member will now be caring for your child.

 2. Make a Will and/or Living Trust

 Speaking of both parents passing away, I think anyone with children absolutely MUST have a Will and/or a Living Trust.